MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/create-virtual-network.md

 **Topology 1: AD-backed Isolated VMs**

 * A boundary VM with Internet/TFS connectivity.
-* A VSTS/TFS deployment group agent installed on the boundary VM.
+* An Azure Pipelines/TFS deployment group agent installed on the boundary VM.
 * An AD-DNS VM if you want to use a local Active Directory domain.
 * Isolated app VMs where you deploy and test your apps.